elliottbache/tls_connection_coding_challenge/README.md

 ### What is happening?
 The client will connect to the server and answer the various commands sent by the server.
 The server will first send a a handshake set of commands (HELLO and WORK).
 Once the WORK challenge is solved by the client under 2 hours, the correct suffix will be sent to the server and a further 20 random commands will be sent.
-If ERROR is randomly selected, the connection will close.
+If FAIL is randomly selected, the connection will close.
 Otherwise, the final command will be DONE.

 ## Development